 At age 70, your benefit will be calculated in the same way as it is calculated for your retirement benefit from age 55-70 (as above).
 After age 70, your defined benefit will accrue with investment returns only.

 Death and Total & Permanent Disablement (TPD) benefit

-Your death and TPD benefit is equal to your projected defined benefit at age 65 your Surcharge Account (if any).
+Your death and TPD benefit is equal to your projected defined benefit at age 65:

 Plus

 - your Member Additional Account

 - your Employer Additional Account

 - your Rollover/Transfer In Account